-So the first season of Norigami came out in 2014 and in 2015 the season followed…
+Did you just finish Noragami and wrapped up the second season?
+If you aren’t aware the first season of Noragami came out in 2014 and in 2015 the second season followed…

-Let’s go back a minute to refresh your mind if it’s been a while since you last watched Norigami.
+Let’s go back a minute to refresh your mind if it’s been a while since you last watched Noragami.

 Noragami (meaning “Stray god”) is a manga series that was first serialized in 2011.